saisai/Questions_Crawler/README.md

 google questions answer crawller

 # requirements
-Chrome browser installed
+Firefox browser installed
-chromedriver installed
+geckodriver installed and in path like /usr/bin/
 python3

 # How To Install Python Packages